University of Edinburgh Summer Parliamentary Internship

 What are my housing options?

 Halls of Residence are mixed-gender.
 All rooms are singles and have ResNet, a portal providing access to the Internet and university intranet.
-Rooms also include a telephone and voicemail access.
+Rooms also include a telephone, bedding pack and voicemail access.

 Breakfast and an evening meal are provided Monday through Friday.
 Brunch and an evening meal are provided on Saturday and Sunday.